Foxhall A. Parker Sr.: Career

-In 1851, Parker was appointed "special Commissioner" to Havana, Cuba, to meet with Spanish General Captain Concha, who held 156 American prisoners destined for prison mines over a failed insurrection.
+In 1851, Parker was appointed "special Commissioner" to Havana, Cuba, to meet with Spanish General Captain Concha, who held 156 American prisoners who were sentenced to work in prison mines as punishment for their involvement in a failed insurrection.
 Parker's negotiations with Concha were made in parallel with other American diplomats, but Parker's contributions 'did no harm' in Concha's later decision to release the prisoners.

-Also in 1851, Parker was involved in an incident in Nicaragua involving a British ship firing on an American ship, which could have escalated into an Anglo-American war.
-The wealthy business magnate Cornelius Vanderbilt arrived by ship in the Nicaraguan port of Greytown (a British port), refused to pay port fees and steamed away.
-The British fired upon Vanderbilt and escorted his ship back to harbor where the angered Vanderbilt paid the fee.
+Later that year, Parker was involved in an incident in Nicaragua which involved a British ship firing on an American ship and had the potential to escalate into a war between the two countries.
+Business magnate Cornelius Vanderbilt arrived by ship in the Nicaraguan port of Greytown (a British port), but refused to pay port fees and steamed away.
+The British fired upon Vanderbilt's ship and escorted it back to harbor where the angered Vanderbilt paid the fee.
 Parker with two warships was dispatched to Greytown where he informed the British the United States would not tolerate the collection of port duties by the British Navy.
-The British officer commanding the Royal Navy in the Caribbean (Vice-Admiral George F. Seymour) took immediate steps to defuse the crisis by admonishing the captain who had fired the shots, and sent one of his captains to meet with Parker and assure him "the interception of Vanderbilt's ship was completely unauthorized", and a larger incident was averted.
+The British officer commanding the Royal Navy in the Caribbean (Vice-Admiral George F. Seymour) took immediate steps to defuse the crisis by admonishing the captain who had fired the shots, and sent one of his captains to meet with Parker and assure him "the interception of Vanderbilt's ship was completely unauthorized."

-In 1851, as a commodore, he commanded the Home Squadron.
-He was relieved from this assignment in 1853.
+In 1853, Parker was relieved of his duties as commodore of the Home Squadron.